rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 switches still trips me up every time I need to go for one of them.

-So, to avoid digging through the docs or crafting stodgy LLM prompts multiple times, I decided to jot this down in a gobyexample[^1] style for the next run.
+So, to avoid digging through the docs or crafting stodgy LLM prompts multiple times, I decided to jot this down in a [Go by Example] style for the next run.

 ## Type assertion